• Link to Facebook

 Treatment for postpartum depression

 Most people who get the “baby blues,” postpartum depression, postpartum anxiety, or postpartum obsessive-compulsive disorder have never had these symptoms before, especially with such intensity.
-In any case, it is important to get correct treatment early.
-Treatment makes sure that the newborn stays safe and correctly cared for.
+In any case, it is important to get treatment right away.
+Treatment makes sure that you and your newborn stay safe and that your baby is well cared for.
 It also helps ease symptoms so you can experience all the joys of parenthood.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.